deepsquare-io/ClusterFactory/web/docs/getting-started/04-core-apps-deployment.md

 ## Deploying the core apps

-Run the `2.deploy-core-apps.sh` script to deploy the cluster.
+Run the `./scripts/deploy-core` script to deploy the core applications.

 Congratulations!
 You have successfully deployed a Kubernetes Cluster with the minimum requirements.
 We still recommend to deploy the Monitoring stack to monitor the RAM and CPU usage of the containers.
 Nevertheless, you can follow the [guides](/docs/guides), learn the [main concepts of ClusterFactory](/docs/main-concepts/k0s), or continue the [Getting Started](./argo-apps-deployment).